wisniewskikr/chrisblog-it-java-regular/interview/sorting-algorithms/java-merge-sort-asc-array-elements/README.md

 ##### Hints
 Hints:
+* Use variables lenght, i, r, l
+* Use while loop in both methods to fill with data
 * Use mergeSort(array) to divide array in leftArray and rightArray
 * Use merge(arrayLeft, arrayRight) to merge arrays